FOR IMMEDIATE RELEASE Oct 7th, 2020

 “Voices from the Past: A Retrospective from Prince Edward Heights” premieres on 99.3 County FM as part of the non-profit, volunteer driven, community station’s 6thAnniversary Celebrations: Thursday Oct 15th, 2020 at 12:10pm, rebroadcast 6:10pm

 “Voices from the Past: A Retrospective from Prince Edward Heights” is funded by the Government of Canada’s New Horizon’s for Seniors Program.
 The series explores the history of Prince Edward Heights, a former institution for people with intellectual disabilities.

 This six-part series, an original 99.3 County FM production, finally shares the story of “The Heights,” recording the facility in PEC history.
 The idea for this unique project was introduced by Suzanne Pasternak, a gifted storyteller who has spent over 33 years collecting oral histories from across Eastern Ontario, including the Thousand Islands and St. Lawrence River.

 In 1971 an abandoned WWII Royal Airforce Bombing and Gunnery School in Picton became the unlikely community home for people with intellectual disabilities, staff members and their families from all over Ontario.
 Prince Edward Heights was established during the Community Living Movement, which was spearheaded by the families of people with intellectual disabilities seeking a more fulfilling livelihood for community home residents.

-Despite the Heights being a significant part of Prince Edward County’s history, the stories of the facility and the people who both lived there and interacted with its residents has seldom been told.
+Despite the Heights being a significant part of Prince Edward County’s history, the stories of the facility and the people who both lived there and interacted with its residents has never been told.

-Please contact our of Executive Producer of the series Suzanne Pasternak at email@example.com; or via the radio station Info@993countyfm.ca or 613-476-2229
+For more information, please contact our of Executive Producer of the series Suzanne Pasternak at firstname.lastname@example.org; or Craig Mills, GM, 99.3 County FM (613) 476-2229 or email@example.com

 Original press release: Click here for more information.